SmogJ/CloudFormation-Template-S3/Readme.md

-# Simpe AWS Architecture to Upload data to S3
+# Simple AWS Architecture to Upload data to S3

 This is my first cloud project using Amazon Web Service AWS.
 The project is a simple cloudformation template that provisions an S3 with public access.